HonoluluHenk/typesafe-json-path/README.md

 // again: this is not string but real property access in a typesafe and refactoring-friendly way! const text = translations.FOO.BAR.HELLO.$path.translate('Welt');
 // internally, myTranslateService.translate() was called with the path-string 'FOO.BAR.HELLO'.
+console.log(text);
-// Assuming the user language was some german (de) locale console.log(text);
+// Assuming the user language was some german (de) locale:
 // 'Hallo Welt'

 ```